open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

   3. If you are still using it and you don't want to remember another login, you can [create an organization]( https://help.github.com/articles/creating-a-new-organization-from-scratch/) and name the forked repo &lt;orgname&gt;.github.io.

-#### Q18: What if I accidentally resign my manager account, or delete my srv/planet folder, how do I recreate my manager profile?
+#### Q18: What if I accidentally resign my manager account, or delete my planet folder, how do I recreate my manager profile?

 + Please follow the guide at [Q20](#Q20:_How_do_I_destroy_everything_and_start_over?) to destroy the original planet docker services and start over.